-Additionally ultrasound has been investigated as a replacement for traditional fluoroscopic voiding cystourethrogram, by assessing the distal ureters during bladder filling, using micro-bubbles 4.
+Additionally, ultrasound has been investigated as a replacement for traditional fluoroscopic voiding cystourethrogram, by assessing the distal ureters during bladder filling, using micro-bubbles 4.

 Reflux can also be graded, although less precisely, with nuclear cystography.
 There is no universally accepted grading system for nuclear cystography, with most radiologists simply using the terms mild, moderate, and severe 2.

-Advantage of nuclear cystography is the lower radiation dosage, which makes it an excellent tool for screening female patients and for following up patients of both sexes.
+The advantage of nuclear cystography is the lower radiation dosage, which makes it an excellent tool for screening female patients and for following up patients of both sexes.

 Treatment and prognosis